 Navigation: Menu bar that displays links to different pages on a store/website.

-Payment Gateway: The online equivalent of a cash register connecting websites to credit card carriers so that online credit card transactions can be completed in real time.
+Payment Gateway: The online equivalent of a cash register connecting websites to credit card carriers so that online credit card transactions can be completed in real-time.
+With this template MESA allows you to Add A Payment Gateway Tag to any Order:

 Product Type: This identifier is useful if there is a specific type of product you’d like to assign your options to.

-Responsive Design: Responsive design is a method of building a fluid layout which shrinks and grows as a browser is resized on different types of devices.
-Responsive designs detect the dimensions of the device and resizes the elements on screen accordingly in order to give an optimized visual for the user.
+Responsive Design: Responsive design is a method of building a fluid layout that shrinks and grows as a browser is resized on different types of devices.
+Responsive designs detect the dimensions of the device and resize the elements on the screen accordingly in order to give an optimized visual for the user.
 Responsive designs are capable of making drastic changes once resized to mobile in order to adapt to the habits of mobile phone surfers (e.g. hidden menus or touch screen attributes).

 Sales Channels: Sales channels are places where a merchant’s products are sold, including their website, Amazon, eBay, and social media sites.